Sunday, March 11, 2012

 Of parsimonious money

-Made from the pain of my hunger
+He made from the pain of my hunger

 The house of our deprivation.

-As the flotsam receded
+As the flotsam recedes

 Leaving the ground slushy